Inclusion or Exclusion? The ESL Education Debate

 ESL students, standing for English as a Second Language, typically need additional resources and support to adjust to the various linguistic complications of learning a new language.
 As a result, ESL students typically require additional funding.

-However, as public schools are coping with reduced funding due to the economic recession, educational experts are debating the best approach to balancing school budgets while caring for each child’s language development.
-In an effort to save costs, some schools and states have created mandatory full inclusion programs, where ESL students are immersed in a regular-paced English class with students who are fluent in English.
+However, as public schools are coping with reduced funding due to the economic recession, educational experts debate the best approach to balancing school budgets while caring for each child’s language development.
+To save costs, some schools and states have created mandatory full inclusion programs, where ESL students are immersed in a regular-paced English class with fluent English speakers.
 This strategy will reduce the costs of ESL specialists while still engaging ESL students in an atmosphere for learning.

 Public Schools and ESL Programs

-As The Multicultural Education Journal explains, the 2001 national mandate, No Child Left Behind, required that all public schools help ESL students become English proficient, as both fluent and ESL students are mandated to meet State and National achievement standards.
-While public schools are legally required to provide educational support for ESL kids, many experts assert that the current approach is both ineffective and flawed.
+As The Multicultural Education Journal explains, the 2001 national mandate, No Child Left Behind, required all public schools to help ESL students become proficient in English, as both fluent and ESL students are mandated to meet state and national achievement standards.
+While public schools are legally required to provide educational support for ESL kids, many experts assert that the current approach is ineffective and flawed.
 As the number of minority students is rising each year in the United States, experts predict that by the year 2020, at least 50 percent of school-age children will be of non-English speaking backgrounds.
-With the current and rising statistics of non-English speaking students in public schools, leaders assert that all schools must take a more active approach to protecting the instructional support for these non-English speaking students.
+With the rising statistics of non-English speaking students in public schools, leaders assert that all schools must take a more active approach to protecting the instructional support for these non-English speaking students.

 Furthermore, as Inside Higher Education supports,